-FDR is a form of mediation facilitated by an independent, and registered Family Dispute Resolution Practitioner (FDRP).
-FDR is a practical way for separating families to try to resolve any disagreements and make arrangements for the future without going to court.
-If you reach agreement with the assistance of an FDRP you can enter into a parenting plan or file an Application for Consent Orders so that the agreement is made in to binding court orders.
+FDR is a form of mediation facilitated by an independent and registered Family Dispute Resolution Practitioner (FDRP).
+FDR is a practical way for separating families to try to resolve any disagreements and plan for the future without going to court.
+If you reach agreement with the assistance of an FDRP you can enter a parenting plan, or file an Application for Consent Orders so that the agreement is a binding court order.
 If you are unable to reach agreement you can request that the FDRP issue a certificate referred to below.

 Procedures